 ~ AN EXAMINATION OF THE PUBLIC’S RESPONSE ~

-News of Chris Evans and his dick pic slip stirred a media frenzy last weekend.
+News of Chris Evans and his dick pic slip stirred an Internet frenzy last weekend.
 I was late to the party, only learning about the incident two days ago, via Buzzfeed’s daily newsletter.
 It was titled, Chris Evans Had The Best Response After He Accidentally Posted A Very NSFW Picture On His Instagram Story.

 What garnered my attention did not involve the fact that Evans—a white cis male—had mistakenly posted something inappropriate, my lens honed in on how he was given an opportunity to provide a “best response” to his mistake.